-Toronto's Leslieville neighbourhood is one of the most happening 'hoods in the city but it's too cool to call itself hip and too sustainable for the label "trendy".
+Toronto's Leslieville neighbourhood is one of the most happening 'hoods in the city.
+It's too cool to call itself hip, though, and too sustainable for a label of "trendy".
 Let's go with lauded and loveable.
 No really, there's a lot to love here.

-It boasts a fantastic stock of mid-priced Toronto houses for sale that are great for young professionals moving up from condo living or for young couples buying their first family home.
-But there's also a wealth of beautifully-renovated, high-end single-family homes in the area for affluent buyers.
-And for those willing to put in a little sweat equity, many Leslieville homes for sale in the area's south-end are a renovator’s dream.
+It boasts a fantastic stock of starter condos and lofts along with mid-priced houses for young professionals moving up from condo living.
+There's also a wealth of beautifully-renovated, high-end homes in the area for more affluent buyers.
+For those willing to put in a little sweat equity, many Leslieville homes for sale in the area's south-end are a renovator’s dream.

-When it comes to Leslieville real estate, Leslieville homes come in a wide variety of types and price points.
-This adds to the neighbourhood's appeal for first-time homebuyers unsure of which type of property will suit them best.
-There are detached houses, semi-detached, row-houses, townhomes and lofts all within Leslieville’s borders and price points can vary dramatically so there are options here for most buyers.
-But that breadth of choice also means that you need a neighbourhood expert Realtor who understands Leslieville and the wider east-end to make a smart purchase.
+Leslieville homes come in a wide variety of types and price points which adds to the neighbourhood's appeal for first-time homebuyers unsure of which type of property will suit them best.
+There are detached houses, semi-detached, row-houses, townhomes and lofts all within Leslieville’s borders.
+Price points vary dramatically which translates to options for most buyers.

 Houses north of Queen tend to be slightly more expensive and are often renovated while those south of Queen are generally more affordable.
-The area known as “Hollywood North”–the studio district that runs along Eastern Avenue–is home not only to companies servicing the film industry but also artists and designers looking for affordable commercial warehouse space.
-There are still some great, original condition homes in this area that would be worth much more with a little TLC.
 However, this is changing.
 Fast.
 Houses between Eastern and Queen have been snapped up and renovated as flips or rental properties for years now, causing prices to rise and stock of affordable, original condition homes to dwindle.
+This area, known as “Hollywood North”–the studio district that runs along Eastern Avenue–is home not only to companies servicing the film industry but also artists and designers looking for affordable commercial warehouse space.
+There are still some great, original condition homes in this area that would be worth much more with a little TLC but you need to get in soon.

 If you're on a budget, there are a number of fantastic Leslieville lofts along Carlaw between Dundas and Queen including the Garment Factory Lofts, the Printing Factory Lofts, the Wrigley Lofts, the Work Lofts and the i-Zone Lofts–the latter two being live/work complexes with some units being strictly residential, some commercial, some a combination of the two.

-There's also two new developments by Streetcar–one of the key developers who have transformed Toronto's east end–right at Dundas and Carlaw called The Carlaw and The Taylor.
-You can read more about them on our partner company's blog at MrLOFT.ca on new Leslieville lofts.
+There are also two, newer developments by Streetcar–one of the key developers who have transformed Toronto's east end–right at Dundas and Carlaw called The Carlaw and The Taylor.
+You can read more about them on our partner's blog at MrLOFT.ca: new Leslieville lofts.